fearlessgeekmedia/fearlessgeekmedia/content/post/when-the-economy-slows.md

 **Lean Into Empathy Through Content**<br />
 Content isn’t just a marketing tool—it’s your handshake, your voice, your invitation to trust.
 Especially in turbulent times, people crave brands that understand what they’re going through.
-This is your chance to be useful, honest, and consistent.
+This is <a href="https://www.linkedin.com/advice/3/heres-how-you-can-infuse-empathy-your-effective-d5nkc" target="_blank">your chance to be useful</a>, honest, and consistent.
 Blog posts, FAQs, and video explainers should address real concerns, offer solutions, and make your business feel like a steady hand in a shaky moment.
 Don’t talk at your audience—talk with them.
 ​